jina-ai/GSoC/README.md

 - Sergiy Chemodanov, Email: sergiy(at)jina(dot)ai
 - Bastin Jafari, Email: bastin(dot)jafari(at)jina(dot)ai

+#### First Steps

+- Study the [`jinabox`](https://github.com/jina-ai/jinabox.js) and [`dashboard`](https://github.com/jina-ai/dashboard) repository, understand the codebase
+- Actively get involved with the GitHub issues in these repositories.
+- Join our slack channel or mail our mentors to get in touch with them for more information

 ### *Project X: Interested in proposing a new project idea altogether?*